IKATS/op-rollmean/README.md

 This IKATS operator implements a *moving average*.

-Review#495 (FTA): This sentence is wrong
-A resample can be performed if requested.

 ## Input and parameters

 This operator only takes one input of the functional type `DS_name`.